skmorgane/biodiversity-course/syllabus.md

 #### **Course Materials**

 1)	There is not a required or recommended text book for this class
-2)	All reading materials will be made available through the Canvas e-learning system.
-You must have an active GatorLink ID to access e-Learning.
-Should you encounter problems with your GatorLink account or need assistance, contact GatorLink website (http://gatorlink.ufl.edu ) or UF Computing Help Desk: The Hub, 392-HELP for assistance.
-If you need assistance with the e-Learning system, please visit e-Learning Support Services home page (https://elearning2.courses.ufl.edu/portal/help/main) or contact e-Learning Support Team (UF Helpdesk HUB 132; Phone:(352) 392-HELP (4357); Email:learning-support@ufl.edu).
+2)	All reading materials are made available through the course schedule.
+If you are off-campus when you try to access readings, you will need to log in using the [UF VPN](http://www.uflib.ufl.edu/login/vpn.html).
 3)	Laptops: On specific days (notes on the course schedule) laptops or tablets will be required to participate in literature search and basic computational activities.